RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab04.md

 [50 points] intlist.cpp is saved, it has your name(s) in a comment at the top, it compiles and executes properly, and has been submitted with a score of 50/50 to the submit.cs system.
 [-0 to -50 points, at the TA's discretion] The student arrived on time to their lab session, and worked diligently on CS24-related material until dismissed.
-This lab is due by 11:59 pm tomorrow night.

 Prepared by Michael Costanzo.
 </div>